 For each task, you can set a priority tag, and move it to the next column as the work progresses.

-Kanban boards are the best to-do lists and they’re great for giving your virtual team an overview of the project, along with a micro-perspective of the tasks that need to be done by them.
+Kanban boards are the best to-do lists and they’re great for giving your remote team an overview of the project, along with the related tasks that need to be done by them.

-By designating each email to a specific member in your team, you make sure they’re only accountable for the tasks they’re responsible for.
+By delegating each email to a specific member in your team, you make sure they’re only accountable for the tasks they’re responsible for.

-Remote teams are often comprised of mini-teams– these are one or more people who are responsible for tasks of a specific nature, such as customer support, content creation, project management, and the like.
-Gmelius allows you to create subfolders within your inbox and label them according to their category.
+Remote teams are often comprised of mini-teams– these are one or more people who are responsible for tasks of a specific nature, such as customer support, content creation, project management, and more.
+Gmelius allows you to create shared labels within your inbox and label them according to their category.

-If an email reaches your inbox, and it belongs in a subfolder, you’re simply required to drag and drop it into the appropriately labeled folder.
-These folders can be shared with any of your team members.
-For instance, the folder labeled as ‘Support’ can be shared exclusively with your support agents.
+If an email reaches your inbox, and it belongs to a specific shared label, you can simply drag and drop it into the appropriate labeled.
+Your shared labels can be shared with any of your relevant team members directly responsible.

 Every email that lands in your inbox has a message.
 Sometimes, it’s just passing information, while at other times it’s relaying a task that needs to be done.